kxdang/kiendang.me/content/blog/083-debouncing-algolia/index.md

 date: 2020-04-29
 slug: algolia-debouncing
 title: ❔How to debounce Algolia's Search
 description:  How I debounced my Algolia's ReactInstantSearch to reduce the number of operations being called to Algolia.
-What is JavaScript debouncing?
+Also, what is debouncing in JavaScript?
 tags: ["webdev", "react", "javascript"]
 ---
 Now that I have Algolia's search feature installed, I have been enjoying their instantly fast searches on my blog.
 In Algolia’s InstantSearch, each keystroke fires a function to query for a search.